-Bench-top microscale XRF mapping (μXRF) of major, minor, and trace elements by energy-dispersive spectroscopy permits geochemical characterization of samples at the micron to decimeter scale.
-X-ray focusing optics, rather than collomation, allow high spatial resolutions (ca. 15-25 μm) with laboratory X-ray sources. μXRF has been used for chemical imagining in diverse fields, including materials characterization, archaeology, and earth sciences (de Winter et al., 2017; Allwood et al., 2018;

-- 125 Katsuta et al., 2019; Haschke , last; de Winter and Claeys, 2017), and related instruments will be deployed on interplanetary spacecraft (Williford et al., 2018).
-Qualitative and semi-quantitative imaging and standardless analysis is rapid and versatile, but quantitative composition determination of carbonate rocks is challenging due to the X-ray-transparent carbonate matrix - 105 (de Winter et al., 2017).
-As shown here, in some samples with high U concentrations, U abundance can be mapped with appropriate analytical conditions, such as incident radiation filtering, multiple beam dwell passes, acquisition under vacuum, here was acquired using an M4 Tornado (Bruker) operating with a 30 W Rh x-ray tube excited at 50 kV and focused to a 17 $\mu$ m spot
+Bench-top microscale XRF mapping (μ XRF) of major, minor, and trace elements by energy-dispersive spectroscopy permits geochemical characterization of samples at the micron to decimeter scale.
+X-ray focusing optics, rather than collimation, allow high spatial resolutions (ca. 15-25 μ m) with laboratory X-ray sources. μ XRF has been used for chemical imagining in diverse fields, including materials characterization, archaeology, and earth sciences (de Winter et al., 2017; Allwood et al., 2018; Katsuta et al., 2019; ?; de Winter and Claeys, 2017), and related instruments will be deployed on interplanetary spacecraft (Williford et al., 2018).
+Qualitative and semi-quantitative imaging and standardless analysis is rapid and versatile, but quantitative composition determination of carbonate rocks is challenging due to the X-ray-transparent carbonate matrix (de Winter et al., 2017).
+As shown here, in some samples with high U concentrations, U abundance can be mapped with appropriate analytical conditions, such as incident radiation filtering, multiple beam dwell passes, acquisition under vacuum, and preparation of thick samples that permit excitation of all available U atoms through the sample depth.
+Data presented here was acquired using an M4 Tornado (Bruker) operating with a 30 W Rh x-ray tube excited at 50 kV and focused to a 17 μ m spot (1 σ of incident energy at Mo-K σ) on flat, polished, thick (> 2 mm) samples under 20 mbar vacuum.
+Fluorescence energy was detected with two 60 mm2 XFlash silicon drift detectors (Bruker), energy spectra were deconvolved with Bruker software, and total counts in each emission line region were exported for plotting and visualization using MATLAB (Mathworks).